-The approvals total some 8.5 billion cubic feet per day of LNG, or more than the 6 bcf per day Russia exports through pipelines through the Ukraine to Europe.
-More than 20 U.S. projects await full federal approvals.
+The approvals total some 8.5 billion cubic feet per day of LNG - more than the 6 bcf per day Russia exports through pipelines through the Ukraine to Europe.
+More than 20 U.S. projects want approvals.

 But it is uncertain how much of that would be available to Europe as countries in Asia have entered contracts to buy much of it.

-There is no expectation that the Obama administration will lift the ban based on one crisis, and some U.S. lawmakers are concerned that exporting crude would translate to higher gasoline prices at home.
+Nobody expects the Obama administration to quickly void the 40-year-old ban on oil exports based on one crisis.
+Some U.S. lawmakers are concerned that exporting crude oil would translate to higher gasoline prices at home.

-The Ukraine conflict has breathed new life into bills introduced in the Senate and House of Representatives in early 2013 that would force the DOE to speed its approvals for LNG exports to Japan and to NATO allies.
+The Ukrainian conflict has breathed new life into bills introduced in the Senate and House of Representatives in early 2013 that would force the DOE to speed up its approvals for exports of liquefied natural gas to Japan and to NATO allies.

-The legislation, called the Expedited LNG for American Allies Act, would also allow the State Department to intervene, expediting approvals if it was determined to be in the national interest.
+The legislation, called the Expedited LNG for American Allies Act, would also allow the State Department to intervene, speeding up approvals if it was determined to be in the national interest.

 The Senate version is sponsored by John Barrasso, a Wyoming Republican.
 It has 13 Republican and two Democratic co-sponsors but would need more support from Democrats who lead the Senate to have a chance of passage.

-McMonigle said if the crisis in Ukraine deepens, it could give the legislation more support.
+McMonigle said that if the crisis in the Ukraine deepens, it could give the legislation more support.